Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 ### Introduction to Compute
 +   ####    Introduction to Compute

     Computing is the brain behind IT applications.
 Organizations all around the world run diverse workloads on different compute platforms.
-Dependin on our workload, we might need a different architectural method for how we set up our computing resources.
+Depending on our workload, we might need a different architectural method for how we set up our computing resources.

     [<img src="assets/Introduction_to_Compute.png" alt="Introduction_to_Compute" align="left" width="100%" height="100%">]()
     <p align="center">